bioinformaticsgx/Spotify-Music-Data-Analysis/README.md

 1. What types of tracks are prefered by listeners today?

-   Barplot for number of different genres of tracks which are either popular or unpopular
+   Barplot for number of different genres of tracks for all tracks.

    We define "popular songs" as those with track popularity score ranking at top 20